How I Advanced My Leadership Skills Abroad

-Although “leadership” is widely discussed among students, I don’t think it’s a word for everyone.
-In my opinion, there’s no need for everyone forcing himself to acquire this quality and be a leader.
-A good world is not only made by outstanding leadership, but also by effective cooperation, where a leader is just one role of many and where everyone can get involved.
+Although leadership is widely discussed among students, I don’t think it’s a word for everyone.
+In my opinion, there’s no need for everyone to acquire this quality and be a leader.
+A good world is not only made by outstanding leadership, but by effective cooperation, where a leader is just one role of many and where everyone can get involved.

 For instance, when I became the president of my school’s yoga club, I found my work exciting and inexhaustible, because I really enjoyed yoga and was eager to bring the club back to life.
 What I learned there is before asking “how can I be a leader?”, I should firstly ask “why do I want to be a leader?”
 For me, real leadership only comes when a person finds his overwhelmingly passion to make a change in certain circumstance.

 Second, while abroad I learned not to be picky when making friends.
-It’s very important for leaders as well as students who live abroad to develop extensive interpersonal relations, so as to obtain enough support.
+It’s very important for leaders and students who live abroad to develop extensive interpersonal relations, to obtain enough support.

 Talking about my future career plan, I’ll try to find communication work in the Chinese non-profit sector and devote myself into philanthropy after graduation.
 I’ve been learning journalism and communication for more than five years, and I know it’s vital for Chinese volunteer organizations to find a right way to express their ideas, rebuild their reputation and gain back the trust of the public.
 In order to get an overview of the field, I took an internship in China Philanthropy Times before coming to the UK, and I found that most philanthropic activities were confined within the industry.
 Hence, I set three goals for my exchange in Glasgow.